Sullivan woman accused of unlawful drug trafficking

 A Hancock County woman was arrested in Ellsworth after state police allegedly found her in possession of heroin, crystal methamphetamine, ecstasy, Suboxone, Ritalin and Subutex.

 Melissa Morse, 50, of Sullivan was charged Sunday night with unlawful trafficking in scheduled drugs.
+Another five counts of the same charge were added to Morse’s case, according to Penobscot County Jail.

 Troopers Dana Austin and Gavin Endre of Troop J and the Pro-Active Criminal Enforcement Team stopped a motor vehicle on Bangor Road in Ellsworth and soon saw “multiple indicators of criminal activity,” state police said in a news release issued Wednesday.

-Note: Correction: An earlier version of this report misstated Melissa Morse's hometown.